 Pollinators have a staunch ally in Graham White.
 White, a small-scale hobby beekeeper in Scotland, has been an international campaigner on the dangers of neonicotinoid pesticides since 2003.
-To this endeavor, he brings his background in environmental education and teaching, a fascination with the biodiversity of life and his long-term involvement in environmental issues.
+To this endeavor, he brings his background in environmental education and teaching, a fascination with the biodiversity of life, and his long-term involvement in environmental issues.

 Born into a family of coal miners and glassmakers in an industrial town near Liverpool, England, White developed his love of nature exploring remnant woodlands and abandoned 19th century canals.
-As a teenager he was introduced to hiking and as a university student in the late 1960s he became an avid rock climber.
+As a teenager he was introduced to hiking, and as a university student in the late 1960s he became an avid rock climber.
 He credits his 1976 expedition, hiking the John Muir Trail from Yosemite to Mt.
 Whitney in California, with changing his life.

-When White returned to the UK, he decided to make it his mission to introduce John Muir, his writings and environmental values to the people of Britain.
+When White returned to the UK, he decided to make it his mission to introduce John Muir’s writings and environmental values to the people of Britain.
 Muir, who founded the Sierra Club in 1892, was from Scotland, but was virtually unknown there.
 White founded the UK’s first Environment Centre in Edinburgh in 1978 and served as founding director for 23 years.
 In 1994 he proposed the creation of The John Muir Award for environmental excellence as a personal development program for people of all ages.
 In recent years over 200,000 people have completed this national challenge award.

 Interviewed by Tracy Frisch